US DOE 50001 Ready Recognition

 With your newly developed energy management system, this should be simple since you identified this information for your own use as part of Task 8 Energy Data Collection and Analysis and optionally in the Energy Consumption Tracker resource.

-Optionally, you may complete Section 3 (Energy Performance Improvement) on the “Report” tab of the Energy Performance Improvement Report.
+Optionally, you may complete Section 3 (Energy Performance Improvement) on the “Report” tab of the EPIR.
 This additional information will not affect your first-time recognition request but will help us improve the 50001 Ready program.

-Download the 50001 Ready Energy Performance Improvement Report
+Option 2: Fill in the Online 50001 Ready Energy Performance Improvement Report

 For Projects Seeking Subsequent Annual Recognitions

-Self-attestation Form: A new self-attestation form signed by your energy team lead and a senior management representative stating that your site continues to maintain your energy management system.
+- Self-attestation Form: A new self-attestation form signed by your energy team lead and a senior management representative stating that your site continues to maintain and improve your energy management system.

-Energy Performance Improvement Report: Demonstrate you have a site wide understanding of your energy consumption as well as energy performance improvement by using one of the approved methods listed below and completing all three sections on the, “Report,” tab: Sections 1 (Project Information), 2 (Energy Consumption), and 3 (Energy Performance Improvement).
+- Energy Performance Improvement Report (EPIR): Demonstrate you have a site wide understanding of your energy consumption as well as energy performance improvement by using one of the approved methods listed below and completing all three sections on the, “Report,” tab:

-Note that you may have a change in energy performance that is negative.
+Note: You may have a change in energy performance that is negative.
 Please report your negative energy performance improvement.
-Two consecutive years of negative energy performance improvement is allowed for recognition though a positive energy performance improvement value must be shown after those two years.
+Two consecutive years of negative energy performance improvement is allowed for recognition, though a positive energy performance improvement value must be shown after those two years.

-Download the 50001 Ready Energy Performance Improvement Report
+Option 2: Fill in the Online 50001 Ready Energy Performance Improvement Report

 Requesting 50001 Ready Recognition